Ukraine-Russia crisis: What to know amid a push for a summit

 “Diplomacy must be pursued but a Russian invasion of Ukraine looks highly likely.
 The U.K. and allies are stepping up preparations for the worst-case scenario.
 We must make the cost for Russia intolerably high,” she wrote on Twitter.

+Foreign Minister Luigi Di Maio said in Brussels that the the Italian embassy in Kyiv is also carrying out rehearsals for evacuating its personnel, in case the country needs to take that step.

+For now the the embassy remains fully operative “because we believe in diplomacy and we want to give a clear signal of closeness to the Ukrainian people,’’ Di Maio said.

-Vladimir Isachenkov in Moscow; Yuras Karmanau and Lori Hinnant in Kyiv, Ukraine; Jill Lawless in London; Lorne Cook in Brussels and Angela Charlton in Paris contributed to this report.
+Vladimir Isachenkov in Moscow; Yuras Karmanau and Lori Hinnant in Kyiv, Ukraine; Jill Lawless in London; Lorne Cook in Brussels, Frances D’Emilio in Rome and Angela Charlton in Paris contributed to this report.

 Follow all AP stories on the tensions over Ukraine at https://apnews.com/hub/russia-ukraine.